andrewcameronsims/opengallery/README.md

 testing that made any sort of automated testing infeasible within our timeframe.
 For example, there were issues with database permissions that made the setup and breakdown process fail when we tried to run `rails t`.
-There were also some problems that remain obscure to us, but that had to do with our database relations, the way devise models users, and our default user fixtures.
-The lesson we've taken from this is to build in a testing framework from the ground floor so that these kinds of headaches don't occur later on.
+There were also some problems that remain obscure to us, but that had to do with our user_id foreign keys, the way devise models users, and our default user fixtures.
+The lesson we've taken from this is to build in a testing framework from the ground floor so that these kinds of headaches don't occur later on and can be resolved immediately.

 ### 21. Discuss and analyse requirements related to information system security.

 * Authenticity tokens to prevent CSRF
 * Authorisation of user requests
 *

 ### 22. Discuss methods you will use to protect information and data.